 Use your camera’s burst mode

-You might find burst mode works better if you turn off RAW mode, and capture JPEG files instead.
-Also remember that some memory cards work faster than others, and this can affect how many photos you can take in burst mode before your camera starts to stutter.
+Remember that some memory cards work faster than others, and this can affect how many photos you can take in burst mode before your camera starts to stutter.

 Make use of your telephoto lens